gridstatus/gridstatusio/README.md

 ## Open Source

-If you prefer to use an open source library that fetches data directly from the source, you can check out the [github repo](https://github.com/gridstatus/gridstatus).
+If you prefer to use an open source library that fetches data directly from the source, you can check out this [github repo](https://github.com/gridstatus/gridstatus).

 ## Get Help